API Programming with Python

 In software development, the DRY (Don’t Repeat Yourself) principle states that duplication in logic should be eliminated by abstraction.
 This means that information should be stored in a single, unambiguous place.
 If you find yourself writing the same code multiple times, it’s a sign that you should refactor it into a reusable function or module.

-Here is a refactored version of the get_info function, which accepts stock and section parameters:
+Here is a refactored version of the get_info

-• If an error occurs, the function returns a dictionary with an error message.
+block to handle exceptions that may occur during the API request. - If an error occurs, the function returns a dictionary with an error message.

-You can now call the get_info function with different stock symbols and sections to retrieve the desired data.
+function with different stock symbols and sections to retrieve the desired data.

 As you continue to work with APIs, you’ll encounter different scenarios where you need to handle errors, parse responses, and make your code more flexible and reusable.
 These are essential skills for working with APIs effectively.